spiralm63/karmaville/README.md

 ### Make it fast!

-Your goal is to get the index page to load in under **200ms**.
+Your goal is to get the index page *server response time* to under **200ms**.
 Yes, that's milliseconds.
 You're permitted to do the following:

 1. Add new fields to the `users` and `karma_points` tables
 2. Add new indexes to the `users` and `karma_points` tables